JulietteHoisnard/blog/_posts/2025-06-14-half-ironman.markdown

 # Pre-race

 We arrived the Thursday before the race, the Ironman being on Sunday.
-In the late afternoon we did a reconnaissance tour of 70kms of the real planned ride on Sunday.
-It was very warm (30°C) and I couldn't ride fast at all, I was annoyed by the handlebars position.
-That didn't give me confidence about what I would be able to do when the time came.

 On Friday, together with my partner and friends, we headed to the Ironman village.
 It was really nicely organized, we could easily get our bib numbers and transition bags, as well as being 'offered' a very nice triathlon backpack as well as a t-shirt of the event (given the price we paid for the bib, not sure it was offered, but it was included in the racebib price).
 There were great shops around of well-known trademarks branded with the Ironman name (like Lululemon, Zoot, Compresssport, etc).
 I bought a Compressport headband and some Zoot/Ironman running shorts.

+In the late afternoon we did a reconnaissance tour of 70kms of the real planned ride on Sunday.
+It was very warm (30°C) and I couldn't ride fast at all, I was annoyed by the aerobars position.
+That didn't give me confidence about what I would be able to do when the time will come.

-We came back on Saturday for the race briefing in the morning.
+We came back tot he Ironman Village on Saturday for the race briefing in the morning.
 The briefing was great, and important as you don't want to forget or miss anything.
 Indeed, the logistics of a triathlon are generally complex, and there are numerous penalties for certain offenses, such as losing your water bottle on the road, seeing it and not picking it up, or drafting for more than 12 seconds on the bike.
 During the race, I saw referee motorcycles pass me many times and discreetly move up the entire column of cyclists.
 So be careful to respect overtaking rules and don't draft!

 We also came with our bikes, to store our them overnight already in the transition hall.
 In Tours, it is a covered and enclosed hall, which I find reassuring in terms of theft and also in terms of heat, which can cause inner tubes to explode, and then the next day it would not be fun to get started.